TomRoush/Rougue/README.md

 The map style includes two sets of terrain.

 User Interface:
-Game has a main menu.
+Game has a main menu with volume settings.
 UI displays the user's health, mana, rage, and experience in bars.
 Each enemy also has its own mini-healthbar!
 Shows the player's skills and cooldowns.